bbbts/ViT_Semi_FrozenTeacher/README.md

   - *FWIoU* — frequency-weighted IoU.
 - **PerClassDice / PerClassIoU / Precision / Recall / F1** — per-class metrics reported as arrays in [background, fire] order.
 - **PixelAcc_labeled / PixelAcc_all, IoU_labeled / IoU_all, Dice_labeled / Dice_all** — when you log metrics separately for the labeled subset vs. the entire evaluation set (useful for semi-supervised experiments).
 ---

-If you want, I can produce a Markdown-ready snippet that inserts these two tables plus the short explanations into your README in the exact place you prefer (single uninterrupted code block).
-Tell me where you'd like it placed and I'll return that full snippet ready to paste.
-::contentReference[oaicite:0]{index=0}

----

 ## 7️⃣ Inference & Metrics Logging